Search

 10. COVID-19 Pandemic Protective Measures

-As the Covid-19 pandemic hit the world in early 2020, it brought several manufacturing activities to a halt.
+As the COVID-19 pandemic hit the world in early 2020, it brought several manufacturing activities to a halt.
 Even as the activities resumed, several manufacturing plants made social distancing and wearing masks mandatory for workers’ safety.

 An example application is social distancing detection with computer vision, where deep learning models detect people and their distance.
-The below app was built with Viso Suite, using a regular Intel computing device with NVIDIA GPU and video input of a network video camera.
+The below app was built with Viso Suite, using a regular Intel computing device with NVIDIA GPU and video input from a network video camera.

 Another application to enforce pandemic measures is automated mask control to detect unmasked people efficiently.
 Mask detection in factories is one of the most popular new use cases for computer vision.
 To learn more about the use of AI vision to combat COVID-19, read our expert guide Computer Vision for Coronavirus Control in 2022.